JSOD11/LSM-Tree/README.md

 python3 evaluate.py ../dsl/10k.dsl
 ```

 Run the LSM tree on the same set of commands to verify that the two have the same output.
-The hashing solution will run much faster than the LSM Tree, but I believe this can be attributed to network delay.
-Within `LSM.cpp`, there are versions of `put()` and `get()` that use the C++ standard map as the internal key-value store instead of the LSM Tree.
-Uncommenting these functions and commenting out the LSM versions shows that the LSM Tree seems to perform comparably to the C++ standard map.